Regression of Suspension Violin Modes in KAGRA O3GK Data with Kalman Filters: Kalman Filter Design

 In practice, the filter is applied directly to measured interferometer data; no simulated data are generated.
 However, the same equations can also be used to generate sample data that follow the system dynamics as defined by $\mathbf{A}'$, $\mathbf{Q}$, and $\mathbf{R}$, which is useful for testing or validation purposes.\\

-Some peaks lie within few mHz, it is necessary to extend the Kalman filter formalism along the line{s of} Finn \textit{et al.} \cite{PhysRevD.63.062004,PhysRevD.67.109902}.
-A joint extraction is then possible by defining the new matrix elements as :
+Some peaks lie within a few mHz; it is therefore necessary to apply a joint Kalman filter extraction along the line{s of} Finn \textit{et al.} \cite{PhysRevD.63.062004,PhysRevD.67.109902}.
+Such extraction is performed by defining the new matrix elements as :

 The precise {estimation} of the process and measurement noise covariances {is determined by} $\sigma_{w_i}$ and $\sigma_{v}${, which denote} the standard deviations of the $i$-th process noise component and the $j$-th measurement noise component, respectively.